 My introduction course covers the larger field of spiritual and mystical traditions I will refer to as Norse Shamanism: the indigenous ancestral pathways of Northern Europe.
 I teach this material in traditional ways, closely following both the ancient texts (meaning the Poetic Edda and Prose Edda) and the old Scandinavian traditions and folklore.

 However, we can't all "become Vikings" and go live in Scandinavia!
-In my courses I marry serious scholarship to direct revelation.
-(Meaning that we study the old material very closely but we also invite the gods, goddesses and inhabitants of the Nine Worlds to communicate with us directly and tell us how they wish to work with us in the context of the 21st century.
+In my courses I marry scholarship (I read MA and PhD papers in Nordic Studies in about 10 languages!) to direct revelation.
+(Meaning that we study the old material very closely, but we also invite the gods, goddesses and inhabitants of the Nine Worlds to communicate with us directly and tell us how they wish to work with us in the context of the 21st century.
 Years of teaching tells me that the gods need human beings to evolve - as much as human beings need the gods to evolve.
 It is a sacred partnership - not one-way traffic!

 We also discuss the role of blot (sacrifice) and the main festivals on the Norse calendar.
-We look closely at masculine and feminine principles in Norse lore and I take that work much further in my 2 year program.
+We look closely at masculine and feminine principles in Norse cosmology.
+My 2 year program in Sweden offers advanced modules in all these subjects and more.

 The Norse Sagas and Myths